Norma MillerFt. Lauderdale, FL First Baptist Church of Ft. Lauderdale

 “Our ministry was not impacting people the way it should,” said Norma Miller.
 “We needed a complete re-start.
 I encountered a lady here in Ft.
 Lauderdale, by sheer accident, who was doing cancer support for her church.
-She said ‘have you heard of Cancer Treatment Centers of America and Our Journey of Hope?’
+She said ‘have you heard of Our Journey of Hope?’
 I went online and it was exactly what we needed.
 The Lord was moving me to take it in a completely different direction and I felt God needed it to be a true ministry.

 “For it to be a real ministry in our church, we needed to ask the question ‘why?’
 Why do we need this?
 And we need to have a legitimate answer.
-Cancer Treatment Centers of America and their training was answering the 'why' for me.”
+Our Journey of Hope and their training was answering the 'why' for me.”

 With a list of about 70 people that they are currently serving in their church, including 2-3 outside of the church or immediate family members, Norma needed something big to happen.
 Despite feeling a calling from God, she wasn’t sure she was the right person for the job.